openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 * Student identifiers, including an internal **id**, **email** address, and **username**.

-* **grade**, with the total score a student has currently attained in the course.
+* The overall **grade**, with the total score a student has currently attained in the course.
 This value is expressed as a decimal: a student with a grade of 0.65 has earned 65% of the credit in the course, and a student with a grade of 1 has earned 100%.

 * Each **{assignment type} {number}** defined in your grading configuration, with the score a student attained for that specific assignment.
 For example, column HW 03 shows the scores for the third homework assignment.